webplatform/docs/tutorials/Web_Education_Intro/index.md

 This section houses a record of all activities being undertaken in past, present or future by the Web Education Community Group, split into projects.

-IMPORTANT: Please don't pollute these pages with random stuff - if you just want to doodle or record random thoughts, put it in the [[ Ideas playground ]].
+IMPORTANT: Please don't pollute these pages with random stuff - if you just want to doodle or record random thoughts, put it in the [[ Ideas Playground ]].

 * [[Learning material]]
 * [[Curriculum]]